Skip to content

 Also, don’t get discouraged if you try this one once or twice and come away with a few cuts and knicks.
 It happens.
 This is a skill set you are going to slowly get better at with practice.
 My first shave with this razor almost bled my face dry, but after the fourth go I was moving slow but doing much better.

-If you want something more “user friendly” I would go for something like the Razorine rather than this one.
+If you want something more “user-friendly,” I would go for something like the Razorine rather than this one.
 While the Razorine can still cut you if you aren’t careful, the double-edged blade guards can be more forgiving when learning how to use it best.

 Though if you are prepared to learn a new skill, or just really want to start practicing for a really straight razor, I would say go for this one.
 The price point is way too good to pass up.